Skip to Content

 Some plants are also more finicky about being repotted.
 The best time to repot a plant is in the spring or summer while the plant is actively growing and can rebound faster.

-Bottom line: Was the plant recently shipped or did it experience a large temperature change?
+Bottom line: Was the plant recently shipped or go through a large temperature change?
 Did you repot it?
 The plant could be rebounding from stress or transplant shock.

 Yellowing leaves on a Monstera Pinnatipartita